pragmint/open-practices/practices/create-a-team-charter.md

 ## Lessons From The Field

-- **The Living Document:** The most successful teams treat their charter as mutable.
+- *The Living Document* -- The most successful teams treat their charter as mutable.
 If a working agreement isn't working, they change it during the retrospective.
 A static charter quickly becomes irrelevant.
-- **Onboarding Accelerator:** Teams with clear charters report significantly faster onboarding times for new hires.
+- *Onboarding Accelerator* -- Teams with clear charters report significantly faster onboarding times for new hires.
 The "unwritten rules" are written down, reducing anxiety and cognitive load for new members.
-- **The "No" Framework:** High-performing teams use their charter to protect their time.
+- *The "No" Framework* -- High-performing teams use their charter to protect their time.
 If a request falls outside the agreed-upon mission or scope defined in the charter, it provides a neutral, objective basis for saying "no" or "not now," preserving the team's focus.
-- **Conflict Resolution:** Teams that pre-decide how they will handle disagreements (e.g., "we vote," or "product owner decides") navigate friction much faster than teams that have to figure out the resolution process while in the middle of an argument.
+- *Conflict Resolution* -- Teams that pre-decide how they will handle disagreements (e.g., "we vote," or "product owner decides") navigate friction much faster than teams that have to figure out the resolution process while in the middle of an argument.

 ## Deciding to Polish or Pitch

-After experimenting with this practice for 2-3 weeks, bring the team together to determine whether the following metrics and/or signals have changed in a positive direction:
+After experimenting with this practice for **2-3 weeks**, bring the team together to determine whether the following metrics and/or signals have changed in a positive direction.

 ### Fast & Intangible

 **Clarity of Purpose**.
 Team members report a greater sense of alignment and less confusion regarding who is responsible for specific types of work or decisions.

-### Fast & Intangible

 **Improved Psychological Safety**.
 By explicitly defining norms and conflict resolution strategies, team members feel safer proposing ideas or raising concerns without fear of violating unwritten social codes.

-### Slow & Tangible
+### Slow & Measurable

 **Reduced Coordination Overhead**.
-A measurable decrease in the number of ad-hoc synchronization meetings or interruptions required to get work done, as the charter acts as a "contract" that answers common questions.
+There is a measurable decrease in the number of ad-hoc synchronization meetings or interruptions required to get work done, as the charter acts as a "contract" that answers common questions.

-### Slow & Tangible

 **Increased Velocity**.
 As the team solidifies its boundaries and reduces external dependencies (or manages them better through defined agreements), the time from "code commit" to "deployment" should decrease due to fewer approval bottlenecks.